Spatial Indexing Internals

 Typical EXPLAIN Output:

 Performance Trade-off: The MBR filter is highly selective for well-distributed geometries but degrades to a full scan when bounding boxes exhibit high overlap or when the dataset lacks spatial locality.
-DuckDB chooses the join algorithm automatically: a persistent RTREE index (built with CREATE INDEX ...
-USING RTREE) lets the planner perform an index scan, while in its absence it falls back to a hash or nested-loop join based on cardinality estimates.
-Materializing inputs in Hilbert-sorted order keeps MBR selectivity high.
+A persistent RTREE index lets the planner perform an index scan.
+Without one, it falls back to a hash or nested-loop join based on cardinality estimates.
+Materializing inputs in Hilbert-sorted order keeps MBR selectivity high for range queries.

 Storage Tiers & Materialization Behavior

-Index structures in DuckDB are ephemeral by default.
-They are reconstructed per query unless you explicitly materialize sorted or partitioned tables.
-For high-throughput pipelines, persisting geometry in GeoParquet format preserves spatial locality and reduces parsing latency.
+Without a persistent R-tree, bounding-box structures are computed per query.
+For high-throughput pipelines, persisting geometry in GeoParquet format with spatially sorted rows preserves locality and reduces parsing latency.
 The storage engine dynamically switches between vectorized buffers and memory-mapped files based on dataset size and memory_limit configuration.
 Review In-Memory vs Disk Storage for tiering thresholds and spill-to-disk behavior.

 -- Configure runtime memory and thread allocation for spatial workloads